Aviteus/kataWemanity/README.md

 		starting hypothesis:

-- the user is already connected
+- the user is already connected.
-- the interface is the console
+- the interface is the console.
-- their are no minimum of money for the account
+- their are no minimum of money for the account.

+for this project, I develop using TDD. i use The MVC model, and i start with the model.

+ first I create the Test class.